serhatbolsu/robotframework-appiumlibrary/README.rst

 AppiumLibrary is modeled after (and forked from)  `appiumandroidlibrary <https://github.com/frankbp/robotframework-appiumandroidlibrary>`_,  but re-implemented to use appium 1.X technologies.

-It support Python 2.x only.
+It is fully supported under Python 2.7, python 3.3+ support is still experimental

 Installation